kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_DRM.md

 * DRM does not work on the iOS Simulator
 * Widevine Classic:
   * Requires ATS to be disabled for 127.0.0.1
-  * Requires Bitcode to be disabled (the core library does not support Bitcode)
+  * Requires Bitcode to be disabled (the core Widevine library does not support Bitcode)

 ## Have Questions or Need Help?